FESOM/pyfesom2/docs/index.rst

 ========

-pyfesom2 is a Python library and collection of command-line tools for working with `FESOM2 <http://www.fesom.de/>`_  ocean model data. as such is commonly used plots and calculations.
+pyfesom2 is a Python library and collection of command-line tools for working with `FESOM2 <http://www.fesom.de/>`_  ocean model data.
+FESOM2 uses a unstructured and varying-resolution triangular grid (and oftenly for very high-resolution simulations), this makes commonly used libraries for ananlsys and  visualization is commonly used plots and calculations.
+As such pyfesom2 library provides interface from FESOM2 data to these commonly used librroes and provides examples for frequently used calculations in ocean-modeling. for analysis and visulto enable use of commonly used tools, for commonly used enables

 :ref:`tools` are python scripts with command line interfaces that are used for quick actions with FESOM2 model output.
 For example::